How Math Courses are Offered

 • Break the Code - Course Labels

 Courses at McLennan have labels that describe them.
 Understanding this labeling system is beneficial to planning a successful semester.
-Consider the course labeled HIST_1301_F1.
+Consider the course labeled HIST_1301_O180.

 The first part of the label "HIST" indicates the class is offered through the History department.
 The course number "1301" also gives some information.
 The "1" in the thousands place indicates it is a 1000-level course, also known as a first-year or freshman-level course.
 The "3" means it is a three-hour course.
-"F" means FlexTrack, which is described below.
+"O" means this is an online class with a section number of 180.

 Here are some other examples of courses labels and what they mean:

 McLennan offers a variety of formats for math courses throughout the year.
-To view the many options for courses, click on the MyMCC link at the top of this website.
-From there, click on "Students" and then "Search for Classes."
+To view the many options for courses, click on the "I Am A" link at the top of this website, and click on Current Student.
+From there, scroll down a little and click on "Search for Classes."

 • Description of Terms